 Restrict AFS Directories That You Want to Keep Private

 After you have checked permissions on your AFS directories, you have three options to protect individual files that you do not want other users to be able to access:

 1. Delete the file using the rm filename command, where filename is the name of the file you want to delete

-2. Move the file into your private directory or another protected directory using the mv filename destination command, where filename is the name of the file you want to move and destination is the directory into which you want to move the file.
+2. Move the file into your private directory or another protected directory using the mv filename destination command.
+Filename is the file's name and destination is the directory where you want to move the file.

 3. Change the access permissions on the directory so that no one can access the files in it except you.